sdancette/pymilton/README.md

 ```

 ## Usage
-From scratch, starting by defining a mesh grid and a few contact parameters:
+From scratch, starting by defining a mesh grid:
 ```
 from pymilton import hamilton as hami